MohanNalgire/InterviewQuestions/Angular_DiscriptiveQuestions.md

 **Injector**
 This is a function which when passed a token returns a dependency (or list of dependencies).

+**2 What is root injector and where we get this in Angular application**
+**Answer:**
+There is only one root injector for an app.
+Providing services at the root or AppModule level means it is registered with the root injector.
+There is just one service instance in the entire app and every class that injects service gets this service instance unless you configure another provider with a child injector.

+**3 What is optional dependencies and how we can declare that and handle in Angular.**
+**Answer:**
+When a component or service declares a dependency, the class constructor takes that dependency as a parameter.
+You can tell Angular that the dependency is optional by annotating the constructor parameter with @Optional().
+When using @Optional(), your code must be prepared for a null value.
+If you don't register a logger provider anywhere, the injector sets the value of logger to null.

+**4 How Angular DI hierarchical injection system works and when instance get created?**
+**Answer:**
+Angular DI has a hierarchical injection system, which means that nested injectors can create their own service instances.
+Angular regularly creates nested injectors.
+Whenever Angular creates a new instance of a component that has providers specified in @Component(), it also creates a new child injector for that instance.
+Similarly, when a new NgModule is lazy-loaded at run time, Angular can create an injector for it with its own providers.

+**5 Where the component can get services from?**
+**Answer:**
+A component can get services
+1 from its own injector,
+2 from the injectors of its component ancestors,
+3 from the injector of its parent NgModule, or from the root injector.

+**6 What are the different levels of your app where we configure injectors.**
+**Answer:**
+You can configure injectors with providers at different levels of your app, by setting a metadata value in one of three places:
+In the @Injectable() decorator for the service itself.
+	The @Injectable() decorator has the providedIn metadata option, where you can specify the provider of the decorated service class with the root injector, or with the injector for a specific NgModule.

+In the @NgModule() decorator for an NgModule.
+	The @NgModule() and @Component() decorators have the providers metadata option, where you can configure providers for NgModule-level or component-level injectors.

+In the @Component() decorator for a component.
+	Components are directives, and the providers option is inherited from @Directive().
+You can also configure providers for directives and pipes at the same level as the component.

+### Injectors

+**1 How many injector hierarchies present in Angular?**
+**Answer:**
+There are two injector hierarchies in Angular:
+**1 ModuleInjector hierarchy—**
+configure a ModuleInjector in this hierarchy using an @NgModule() or @Injectable() annotation.
+ModuleInjector is configured by the @NgModule.providers and NgModule.imports property.
+ModuleInjector is a flattening of all of the providers arrays which can be reached by following the NgModule.imports recursively.
+Child ModuleInjectors are created when lazy loading other @NgModules.

+**2 ElementInjector hierarchy—**
+created implicitly at each DOM element.
+An ElementInjector is empty by default unless you configure it in the providers property on @Directive() or @Component().

+1	NUllInjector
+2	ModuleInjector
+3	root ModuleInjector

+**2 What are the Angular DI resolution modifiers?**
+**Answer:**
+Angular's resolution behavior can be modified with
+1 @Optional()
+2 @Self()
+3 @SkipSelf()
+4 @Host()
+Import each of them from @angular/core and use each in the component class constructor when you inject your service.

+**3 What is platform injector in Angular?**
+**Answer:**

 ## HTTP

 ## Routing